skip to content

 8. Wamaitha S.E., del Valle I., Cho L.T., Wei Y., Fogarty N.M.E., Blakeley P., Sherwood R.I., Ji H. and Niakan K.K.
 (2015) Gata6 potently initiates reprogramming of pluripotent and differentiated cells to extraembryonic endoderm stem cells.
 Genes and Development, 29(12): 1239-1255.

-Director, Centre for Trophoblast Research
+Director, Loke Centre for Trophoblast Research

 Mary Marshall and Arthur Walton Professor of Reproductive Physiology